 B.Sc.
 Eastern Michigan, PhD Oregon - Associate Professor

 B.Sc.
-Guelph, PhD Toronto - Associate Professor
+Guelph, PhD Toronto - Professor

 B.Sc.
-Ryerson, PhD McGill - Associate Professor
+Ryerson, PhD McGill - Professor

 Matthew S. Kimber